-The main differences between the two varieties take the form of growth habits and their corresponding management.
+The main differences between the two varieties are growth habits and their corresponding management.

-Red clover grows vertically – new shoots start from the crown and grow upright, until the point at which the plant is ready to flower.
-The quality of the fodder quickly decreases once red clover has flowered, so it’s important that you cut it back when it reaches about a 20 percent bloom stage, to ensure the feed is still good for your animals.
+Red clover grows vertically – new shoots start from the crown and grow upright until the point at which the plant is ready to flower.
+The fodder quality quickly decreases once red clover has flowered, so you must cut it back when it reaches about a 20 percent bloom stage to ensure the feed is still good for your animals.

-While this may be more effort, red clover will usually stay palatable to animals for an extra month in the year when compared to white clover.
-Red clover has a life cycle of 2-3 years, by which time you may want to rotate your crops anyway.
-Allowing your red clover to flower and seed should give you a decent amount of cover for the next year, if you so choose.
+While this may be more effort, red clover will usually stay palatable to animals for an extra month in the year compared to white clover.
+Red clover has a life cycle of 2-3 years, so you may want to rotate your crops anyway.
+Allowing your red clover to flower and seed should give you a decent amount of cover for the next year if you choose.

-White clover, in comparison, grows relatively short, and spreads using stolons (horizontal above-ground stems).
-This can create a thick, low growing mat that will continue to spread until it hits a barrier.
-This type of growth generates both leaves and flowers at the same time, so the forage remains at a good quality all year round, without the need to cut it back.
+White clover, in comparison, grows relatively short and spreads using stolons (horizontal above-ground stems).
+This can create a thick, low-growing mat that will spread until it hits a barrier.
+This growth generates both leaves and flowers simultaneously, so the forage remains at a good quality all year round, without the need to cut it back.

 Due to this spreading, white clover doesn’t have the limited life cycle red clover does.
 While that’s a good thing for those that want to keep the plant around, it can make rotating to your next crop a little more work.
 The spreading will also help keep invasive weeds at bay.

-Essentially, red and white clover offer the same product with different delivery methods.
-Depending on what your situation is, you may see the benefit in either a low-maintenance, aggressive white clover, or a slightly higher-maintenance, yet more tranquil red clover.
+Essentially, red and white clover offers the same product with different delivery methods.
+Depending on your situation, you may see the benefit in either a low-maintenance, aggressive white clover or a slightly higher-maintenance, yet more tranquil red clover.

-Whatever the case, if you have any more clover related questions, don’t hesitate to contact the friendly team at McKays.
+If you have any more clover-related questions, don’t hesitate to reach out to the friendly team at McKay’s.